itismohammadreza/powell/README.md

 - fix table issue
 - how should disableConfigChangeEffect use in overlay-service like toast etc...?
 - replace css colors with variables and make theme colors configurable
-- use gap instead of margin left and right (like label in components) OR better to remove powell dependencies to bootstrap5?
+- use gap instead of margin left and right
-- remove components dependency to bootstrap and handle rtl ltr file in config change.
+- remove components dependency to bootstrap and handle rtl ltr file in config change
-- add configHandler directive to status component and fix error.
+- add configHandler directive to status component and fix error

 ### New